 Here Are The Thomas-Kilmann 5 Options When Dealing with Conflict Resolution

 1. Competing.
-The Competing option is at the top left of the model which means you take a wholly assertive and uncooperative approach to resolving the conflict.
-It means standing up for your rights, defending a position which you believe is correct, or simply trying to beat the other side.
+The Competing option is at the top left of the model which means you take a wholly assertive and uncooperative approach to resolve the conflict.
+It means standing up for your rights, defending a position that you believe is correct, or simply trying to beat the other side.

 3. Avoiding.
 The Avoiding option is at the bottom left of the model which means you take an unassertive and uncooperative approach to the conflict and don’t deal with it.
 Avoiding might take the form of diplomatically sidestepping an issue, postponing an issue until a better time, or simply withdrawing from a threatening situation.